The Hound says "Welcome to Toonhound!" Toonhound logo

 a star attraction.

-In time, Morph was joined by the irrascible Chaz, a lighter clay clone with a
+In time, Morph was joined by the irrascible Chas, a lighter clay clone with a

-particular nasty streak to his character.
-Chaz would do his very best to outsmart,
+particular sneaky streak to his character.
+Chas would do his very best to outsmart,

 outwit and outperform his friend but invariably, his efforts would backfire, leaving